OpenReqEU/prs-improving-requirements-quality-features/README.md

 The full processing stage may require several minutes, depending on the infrastructure performance and the size of the document to be uploaded.
 No GUI is provided (a json-like output is provided, according to OpenReq Ontology).
 The output is compliant to OpenReq JSON structure.

+## Note for developers
+None

+## Sources
+None

 #### Appendix:
  ensure to change IP:PORT in `config.json` of `app.py` if -- and only **if** -- other IP/ports are used for the bridge e.g. from "http://localhost:42001/rest/annotate", " to "http://172.31.37.91:11111/rest/annotate"

 ## How to contribute
-See OpenReq project contribution link:[guidelines]
+See OpenReq project contribution link: [guidelines](https://github.com/OpenReqEU/OpenReq/blob/master/CONTRIBUTING.md)

 ## License
 Free use of this software is granted under the terms of the EPL version 2 (EPL2.0).